apache/carbondata/docs/sdk-guide.md

 * j. sort_scope -- "local_sort", "no_sort", "batch_sort". default value is "local_sort"
 * k. long_string_columns -- comma separated string columns which are more than 32k length.
 *                           default value is null.
+* l. inverted_index -- comma separated string columns for which inverted index needs to be
+*                      generated
 *
 * @return updated CarbonWriterBuilder
 */